simonhw/middle-earth-champion/README.md

 - [Creating Your First README - Kera Cudmore](https://github.com/kera-cudmore/readme-examples)

 ## To-do List
-- Update validate_name function to only allow one space and/or one hypen between letters
 - spell check readme
 - spell check code
 - CI linter the code